kszczek/scroll_animator/README.md

-A Flutter package that provides smooth, animated scrolling for pointer-based input devices, such as mouse wheels and trackpads.
+A Flutter package that provides smooth, animated scrolling for mouse wheels, trackpads, keyboards and programmatic scrolls.
 It includes some widely used scroll animations that can be used out of the box, while also offering the flexibility to implement custom scroll animations.